-12.5 Alternating possession procedure
+12.6 Alternating possession procedure

-- 12.5.1 In all jump ball situations teams shall alternate possession of the ball for a throw-in from the place nearest to where the jump ball situation occurs. - 12.5.2 The team that does not gain control of the live ball on the playing court after the jump ball shall be entitled to the first alternating possession. - 12.5.3 The team entitled to the next alternating possession at the end of any quarter or overtime shall begin the next quarter or overtime with a throw-in from the centre line extended, opposite the scorer's table, unless there are further free throws and a possession penalty to be administered. - 12.5.4 The team entitled to the alternating possession throw-in shall be indicated by the alternating possession arrow in the direction of the opponents' basket.
-The direction of the alternating possession arrow shall be reversed immediately when the alternating possession throw-in ends. - 12.5.5 A violation by a team during its alternating possession throw-in causes that team to lose the alternating possession throw-in.
+- 12.6.1 In all jump ball situations teams shall alternate possession of the ball for a throw-in from the place nearest to where the jump ball situation occurs, except directly behind the backboard. - 12.6.2 The team that does not gain the first team control of a live ball after the jump ball shall be entitled to the first alternating possession throw-in. - 12.6.3 The team entitled to the next alternating possession at the end of any quarter or overtime shall start the next quarter or overtime with a throw-in from the centre line extended, opposite the scorer's table, unless there are further free throws and a possession penalty to be administered. - 12.6.4 The team entitled to the alternating possession throw-in shall be indicated by the alternating possession arrow in the direction of the opponents' basket.
+The direction of the alternating possession arrow shall be reversed immediately when the alternating possession throw-in ends. - 12.6.5 A violation by a team during its alternating possession throw-in causes that team to lose the alternating possession throw-in.
 The direction of the alternating possession arrow shall be reversed immediately, indicating that the opponents of the violating team shall be entitled to the alternating possession throw-in at the next jump ball situation.
-The game shall then be resumed by awarding the ball to the opponents of the violating team for a throw-in from the place of the original throw-in. - 12.5.6 A foul by either team: - Before the beginning of a quarter other than the first one or an overtime, or - During the alternating possession throw-in, does not cause the team entitled to the throw-in to lose that alternating possession.
+The game shall then be resumed by awarding the ball to the opponents of the violating team for a throw-in from the place of the original throw-in. - 12.6.6 A foul by either team: - Before the start of a quarter other than the first quarter or an overtime, or - During the alternating possession throw-in, does not cause the team entitled to the throw-in to lose that alternating possession.

-Art.
-13 How the ball is played
+Article 13 How the ball is played